Hazard and Operability Study (HazOp)

 - Technical Specialist (if required)

-Clark Eriksson can provide support to clients by providing a Hazard Study Leader, Process Engineer and Design/Project Engineer as appropriate to carry out his process.
+Engenda Group Ltd (t/a Clark Eriksson) can provide support to clients by providing a Hazard Study Leader, Scribes, Process Engineers and Design/Project Engineers as appropriate to carry out his process.